 Swami Rama (1925–1996) was brought up in the Himalayas.
 He came to America in 1969 and immediately caught the attention of many with his deep knowledge of yogic exercises and mystic practices.
 He wrote many books and later established the Himalayan Institute in the United States.
 Pandit Rajmani Tigunait is, at present, the head of the Himalayan Institute at Honesdale, Pennsylvania.

 Satya Sai Baba (1926–2011) became a legendary figure and is considered to be God incarnate by his many followers.
 The religious organization associated with his name has performed great service to humanity by providing excellent hospitals, schools, colleges, and drinking-water facilities, as well as undertaking many other social activities.
 His ashram, known as Prasanthi Nilayam (Abode of the Highest Peace) at Puttaparthi in Andhra Pradesh, is always buzzing with religious and philanthropic activities.
 He promoted a virtuous life, vegetarianism, abstinence from alcohol, and charitable deeds.
 His name spread in many countries, even though he moved out of India only once.
 In Cuba for instance, no one has travelled but there are 108 Sai groups on that island.
 There is no religious freedom in that country, but thousands of devotees meet to express their love for Sai.

 Satguru Sivaya Subramuniya Swami (1927–2001) began his teaching mission in Hawaii in 1957.
 He was an ardent Shiva devotee and did a great service in spreading the message of Saivism around the world.
 In 1979, he founded the magazine Hinduism Today to promote the cause of the Hindu religion through various activities.
 A large Hindu monastery has been established on 450 spacious acres at Kauai, Hawaii.
 Satguru Bodhinatha Velyanswami (1942–), the current head of the organization, has continued the great tradition of his master, as well as carrying on the spiritual lineage of the Kailasa Parampara of the Nandinatha Sampradaya and Guru Mahasannidhanam.

 Swami Omkarananda Saraswati (1929–2000) was born in Hyderabad, Andhra Pradesh, and was initiated into the spiritual sanyas at the tender age of 17 by the renowned guru Swami Sivananda.
 Later, he became seriously involved in the study of Vedas and meditation and yoga practices, and he established a spiritual training center at Switzerland in 1966.
-He later conducts his religious activities mainly from his Himalayan ashram in India.
+He later conducted his religious activities mainly from his Himalayan ashram in India.

 Mata Amritanadamayi “Amma” (1953–) was born into a poor family in a fishing village in Kerala, India.
 She showed her extreme compassion even when she was a small child.
 Soon, she attracted people to her, and she gives a loving embrace to all those who seek her blessings.
 She has built number of educational institutes, orphanages, hospitals, and homes for the homeless, and has undertaken many other projects for the poor and downtrodden.
 Recently, after receiving the prestigious Peace Award at the UN General Assembly, Amma stressed the essential spiritual power of women.
 This, she emphasized, is far stronger than any masculine power.